-1) The external envelope of the premises is predominantly traditional brick, concrete construction, with a central staircase (internal) leading to an open deck access, surmounted by a pitched roof with concrete interlocking tiles.
+1) The external envelope of the premises is predominantly traditional brick, concrete construction, with a central staircase (internal) leading to an open deck access, surmounted by a flat roof.
 There is no access to the roof from the common areas.